EntitySeaker/GHeditor/README.md

 - The ability to modify the game while playing

 ### Installation
-Just download, press inject and done!
+Just download from https://github.com/EntitySeaker/GHeditor/releases, press inject and done!

 ### Credits
 EntitySeaker#3321 the creator and maintainer of this program.